SquareResearchCenter-AI/BEExAI/README.md

 ### Content description

-- benchmark_results: Complete benchmark results from our paper `insert_link` averaged on 5 random seeds
+- benchmark_results: Complete benchmark results from our [paper](https://arxiv.org/abs/2407.19897) averaged on 5 random seeds
 - config: Please detail here some basic information on your data.
 Other more complex operations on your data need to be done directly in the notebooks or scripts
 - data: [boston](https://www.kaggle.com/code/prasadperera/the-boston-housing-dataset) and [kickstarter](https://www.kaggle.com/datasets/kemical/kickstarter-projects) datasets from [Kaggle](https://www.kaggle.com)
 - notebooks: Simple use cases in notebook format